grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 to attempt to connect to only one endpoint at a time, because when a given pick_first child reports TRANSIENT_FAILURE, it will automatically try reconnecting after the backoff period without waiting for a connection to be requested.
-Proposed psuedo-code for this logic is:
+Proposed pseudo-code for this logic is:

 ```
 if (in_transient_failure && endpoint_entered_transient_failure) {